Past - Present - Future Interface is found here

 When using the traditional approach all prices are discounted to current day terms giving the appearance of a meaningful asset value.
 However, it does not view the current rotation length as influenced by all subsequent rotations.

 We conducted our analysis under this approach to generate a net present value totaling $2.35 million in October 2017 terms.
 This was based on 34 timber stands using the traditional valuation approach as explained here.
 Looking ahead, you will read about the same timber stands analyzed with the FRASS Approach where a value of $2.78 million is revealed.
 The traditional approach is still used by analysts today.
 Consider this as a better technique – you want to use the FRASS Approach.

 Keep reading to learn how it should be done.

 Financial Optimization Revealed through the FRASS Approach

 As part of the analysis procedure, the current rotation is fast-forwarded to the next 5-year period until all possible combinations of the next rotation and the SEV rotation have been exhausted.
 This analytically expansive process gets reproduced for each and every combination of rotations into perpetuity.
-Altogether, about 8,000 combinations are considered for each timber stand; for each sort price projection, forest Growth & Yield projection by sort, logging cost and log trucking cost projection, reforestation, real price projections, inflation, and discounting to present value.
+Altogether, about 8,000 combinations are considered for each timber stand; for each sort price projection, forest Growth & Yield projection by sort and grade, logging cost and log trucking cost projection, reforestation, real price projections, inflation, and discounting to present value.